me-anmol/The-best-Classifier/README.md

 # The-best-Classifier

-This final project will be graded by your peers who are completing this course during the same session.
-This project is worth 25 marks of your total grade, broken down as follows:
+This project will be score the accuracy of these algorithms:

     Building model using KNN, finding the best k and accuracy evaluation Building model using Decision Tree, finding the best k and accuracy evaluation